- Users – the total number of people who have a claimed Workplace account during the selected date range.

 - Notifications – the number of times people were added to the ‘Add people to notify’ field when writing a post/reply.
 This is also known as a ‘cc’.

-On the Personal tab SWOOP accounts separately for replies/likes/mentions/notifications that have been given (From me) and those received (To me), but on the Topic, Business Unit, Thread, Group and Enterprise tabs SWOOP doesn't do that.
-The reason is that for a person and a business unit SWOOP looks at all activities that have been done across the network that involves that person or business unit, and in this situation there is a net difference between what you give and what you receive.
+On the Personal dashboard, SWOOP accounts separately for replies/reactions/mentions/notifications that have been given (From me) and those received (To me), but on the Topics, Segments, Threads, Groups and Enterprise dashboards SWOOP doesn't do that.
+The reason is that for a person and a segment SWOOP looks at all activities that have been done across the network that involves that person or segment, and in this situation there is a net difference between what you give and what you receive.

-However, on the topic and group tab SWOOP only looks at activity that within the hashtag or group, and here there is no net difference between what you get and what you receive.
+However, on the topic and group dashboard SWOOP only looks at activity within the hashtag or group, and here there is no net difference between what you get and what you receive.
 For instance, when a group member writes a reply to another group member it counts toward both To and From, so the numbers would always be identical.
-This also applies to the Enterprise tab.
+This also applies to the Enterprise dashboard.